luigiifan/Macropad-Arduino/README.md

 - MakeAndyMake
 - AHK Community

-to help me build this project.
+for helping me build this project.